Assimilation occurs where an ethnic group loses distinctiveness and

 Vijayendra RAO, Development Research Group, The World Bank

-Abstract: Social assimilation has been observed in many societies where members of the minority group suffer from discrimination.
+Abstract: Social assimilation has been observed in many a society

+where members of the minority group suffer from discrimination.
 In this note, we provide a

 simple economic model of assimilation and show that the adoption of the social behavior of the dominant group can be used as a signal by high

-productivity members of the minority group. -
+productivity members of the minority group.

 How Did White Women

 Reformers with the Southern Utes Respond to Gendered Assimilationist Indian Policies?

 service jobs for white and assimilated Indian women who carried the vision to schools and

 homes.
 Thus, women professionals in the dominant culture found employment in the Indian

-Service as advocates of a conventional role for Indian women--economically dependent
+Service as advocates of a conventional role for Indian women, economically dependent

 homemaker.
 The documents in this project reveal that gender not only provided a focus for

 assimilationist activities, but also played a major role in the creation of Indian policy.